 Wild hog hunt success rate is a common question from hunters.
 First, it is important to make a distinction between hunting a wild hog in its natural habitat or hunting a wild hog within a high fence.
 The ranch is located within a densely wooded, river bottom basin.
 The wild hogs are within a high fence in thier natural setting, feeding on vegetation within the dense brush and hard wood trees.
 Corn is placed on the ground near the blinds to entice the wild hogs.
 To dramatically increase the odds of a successful shot, distance from blind to corn is only 40-60 yards from the blind.
 Each hunting area has motion sensors and lights to alert hunters when a hog is near or at the corn after dark.

 Environmental conditions are the most important aspects of a successful wild hog hunt.
 The time of moonrise needs to be within the time frame of the hunt.
 Moon illumination level is a very important factor in wild hog behavior.
 A bright moonlit night is always better than no moonlight.
 The wind is another key factor.
 A strong wind will cause wild hogs to be reluctant to roam far from their bedding area.
 Finally, the ambient temperature affects wild hog movements.
 During the heat of the summer months are reduced during the hot days of summer.

 After environmental conditions, being prepared is the next important aspect of wild hog hunting success.
 The wild hog is the most intelligent game animal in North America.
 Consequently, a wild hog is one of the most difficult animals to outwit and take down.
 If a hunter is prepared and knowledgeable about hog behavior, success is more likely.

-At the top of this webpage, there are photos of one 4J Ranch wild hog hunter that had a 100% success rate for seven consecutive hunts within a period of one year.
+At the bottom of this webpage, there are photos of one 4J Ranch wild hog hunter that had a 100% success rate for seven consecutive hunts within a period of one year.
 On one hunt he killed 2 hogs with his young son in the blind.

 Wild hogs are very intelligent.